PITTSBURGH STALKING ATTORNEY

 When one thinks of the term stalking, they think of celebrity stalking cases where a mentally ill fan harasses a public figure.
 However, in reality, stalking typically applies to a pattern of conduct that occurs between current or former spouses and romantic partners.
 It can include threatening or inappropriate phone calls, emails, letters, text messages, Facebook, Instagram or Twitter messages, or repeatedly following around another individual.

+The crime of Stalking is found at Title 18 Section 2709.1.
 An accused person commits the crime of stalking if he or she:

 Engages in a course of conduct or repeatedly commits acts toward another person, including following the person without proper authority, under circumstances which demonstrate either an intent to place such other person in reasonable fear of bodily injury or to cause substantial emotional distress to such other person; or